exasol/extension-manager/doc/design/design.md

 ### Install Older Versions

-If an older version of the VS Jar is available on BucketFS we could allow the user to choose the version they want to use.
+If an older version of the VS JAR is available on BucketFS we could allow the user to choose the version they want to use.

 Currently the extension manager will always use the Jar matching the extension's version.